4 Hypothesis and equivalence tests

 This chapter introduces two classes of statistical testing procedures: null hypothesis tests and equivalence tests.
-As we will see, these tests serve different purposes, and they are versatile technologies which can be applied to parameter estimates, but also to any of the quantities explored in Chapters 5 (predictions), 6 (counterfactual comparisons), and 7 (slopes).
+As we will see, these tests are complementary and versatile technologies, which can be applied to parameter estimates, but also to any of the quantities explored in Chapters 5, 6, and 7: predictions, counterfactual comparisons, and slopes.

 The first strategy to consider is the null hypothesis test.
-This approach is designed to assess if there is enough evidence to reject the possibility that a population parameter (or function of parameters) takes on a specific value, such as zero.
-These tests are common in all fields of data analysis; they can help us answer questions such:
+This test is designed to assess if there is enough evidence to reject the possibility that a population parameter (or function of parameters) takes on a specific value, such as zero.
+Null hypothesis tests are common in all fields of data analysis.
+They can help us answer questions such:

 1. Is the effect of a new drug different from the effect of an existing treatment?